Constitution of Graduate and Professional Student Association

 - The Vice President of each campus shall be elected by the entire electorate.

 - The Vice President of Fairfax Campus shall act in official capacity on behalf of the President in the absence of the President.

 - The Vice Presidents are responsible for meeting with the advisers to GAPSA on regular bases.

-- Voting – The Vice Presidents shall hold voting seats General Assembly meeting.
+- Voting – The Vice Presidents shall hold voting seats at the General Assembly meeting.